 The Guide Development Program includes:

-- Four training modules, including why families need nature, how to plan successful adventures, risk management and keeping families safe outdoors, the benefits of teaching science outside, discovery-style outdoor teaching methods and best practices, Leave No Trace principles, outdoor skill development, raising up the next generation of conservation leaders, how to inspire hope and a love of nature, and more.
+- Information and inspiration to take students and families out into nature, including why people need nature, how to teach hope and foster a love of nature, how to plan successful adventures, risk management and keeping families safe outdoors, the benefits of teaching science outside, discovery-style outdoor teaching methods, outdoor skill development, raising up the next generation of conservation leaders, and more.

 - Demos of camping and other gear (tents, sleeping pads, camp kitchens, etc.) from FIN’s Gear Library.
-Completion of the training will allow local Austin area guides to borrow gear for use at events in their communities.
+Completion of the training will allow local Austin area guides to borrow our gear for use at events in their communities. (in-person program only)

-- Specific training on FIN’s campus campouts program for schools and other community organizations.
+- Training on FIN’s campus campouts program for schools and other community organizations.

 - Fun nature activities and lesson examples from the Ecologist School Guidebook.